(Continued from A stroll in Haworth)

 Getting into the hotel, I rang a bell on the reception desk.
 A receptionist looking like an Indian or a West Asian came in and made a check-in process in a businesslike manner.
 He told me to go up to the guestroom on the second floor using stairs as it didn’t have any lifts.

 The guestroom was too narrow to spread the luggage.
-It had only one bed and a simple telly was put to one end of the bed.
+It had only one bed, and a simple telly was put to one end of the bed.
 In the bathroom were only a toilet bowl, a washbasin, and a showerhead, with no shampoo or hair conditioner but a cake of soap.
 This must be London, not any place in a developing country!

 Having got nothing I could do in such a miserable hotel room, I got out of it to stroll around the streets of London.

 I think that the atmosphere of London is very similar to that of Tokyo.
 The width of the streets was almost the same.
 Cars with a similar size ran on the left side of the road as cars in Japan did.
 People walked on the street at the same speed.
 I didn’t feel anything was wrong with London.
-I think I could live there, while I couldn’t live in the US, where many things are quite different.
+I could live there, while I couldn’t live in the US, where many things are quite different.

 That being said, the hidden power of that city seemed to be totally different from that of Tokyo.
 Mayfair, for example, was said to be home to people of the upper class, secretly controlling the money markets all over the world, including the City, Wall Street of New York, Hong Kong, Singapore, and more, though Mayfair looked comparably quiet.
-There were no bankers or real estate agents showing off around there, but Mayfair looked unearthly all the more because of such quietness, for, in fact, it has the power of life and death over the world’s capitalists and investors.
+No bankers or real estate agents were showing off around there, but Mayfair looked unearthly all the more because of such quietness, for, in fact, it has the power of life and death over the world’s capitalists and investors.

 Walking east through Mayfair, I got to Regent Street, one of London’s high streets.
 Then I turned right onto Regent Street for Piccadilly Circus.